ahmadjazmawi1/Imagur-Image-Editor/README.md

 * Importing an image
 * Rotating the image

-Features that will be implemented soon:

 * Zooming in and out
 * Brush tool
+* Clear changes
+*
+Features that will be implemented soon:

 * Drawing Shapes
 * Filling the shapes with color
 * Undo and Redo